 Most recent follow-up news item: March 2, 2018

 The Canadian House of Commons bill C-311, An Act to amend the Holidays Act (Remembrance Day), yet another bill aiming to extend the observance of the regional, November 11, Remembrance Day, non-working public holiday of Canada, this time by making it a nationwide non-working public holiday in Canada ("is a legal holiday and shall be kept and observed as such throughout Canada") and by specifying a day in lieu when November 11 falls on a weekend ("When November 11 is a Saturday or a Sunday, the following Monday is a legal holiday and shall be kept and observed as such"), got its first reading last Friday.

-A decade ago (30-Oct-2006 and 08-Oct-2006), the House of Commons bill C-354, An Act to amend the Holidays Act (Remembrance Day) got its first reading and would have made November 11 a legal holiday observed throughout Canada, stipulating that when November 11 is a Sunday, November 12 would be a legal holiday observed throughout Canada.
+A decade ago (2006-10-30 and 2006-10-08), the House of Commons bill C-354, An Act to amend the Holidays Act (Remembrance Day) got its first reading and would have made November 11 a legal holiday observed throughout Canada, stipulating that when November 11 is a Sunday, November 12 would be a legal holiday observed throughout Canada.
 But this bill got nowhere.

 Currently, in Canada, six provinces and three territories mark Remembrance Day as a paid general holiday (Alberta, British Columbia, New Brunswick, Newfoundland, Northwest Territories and Nunavut, Prince Edward Island, Saskatchewan, Yukon), but these represent less than half of Canada's population, with Ontario, Quebec, Manitoba and Nova Scotia not recognizing Remembrance Day as an official paid statutory holiday.

 Below are links to the news stories referred to in the above "Canada New November 11 Public Holiday Bill" news story, as well as links to subsequents news stories which refer to the present news story.